ppy/osu-wiki/wiki/Help_Center/en.md

 #### My computer isn't overheating, but the game still causes my computer to reboot!

-**The most common cause of forced restarts after overheating issues is sound card problems, followed by peripherals attached to your computer.**
+**The most common cause of forced restarts after overheating issues is sound card problems, followed by malfunctioning peripherals attached to your computer.**

 Old sound card drivers or software can cause problems with osu!, but this is not an issue for most people.
 Try updating your sound card or motherboard drivers.